DACA Lawyers in Austin

 Current DACA Recipients

-- Can continue to apply for renewal (period shortened from 2 years to 1 year)
+- Can continue to apply for renewal (up to 2 years from 1)

 - Renewal fee stays at $495, but may rise in upcoming months